pulumi/docs/pulumi-hugo/themes/default/content/resources/automating-infrastructure-as-code-workflows/index.md

 # Content for the left hand side section of the page.
 main:
     # Webinar title.
-    title: ""
+    title: "Automating Infrastructure as Code Workflows"
     # URL for embedding a URL for ungated webinars.
     youtube_url: ""
     # Sortable date.
 The datetime Hugo will use to sort the webinars in date order.
-    sortable_date: 2022-03-24T09:30:00-07:00
+    sortable_date: 2022-04-28T10:00:00-07:00
     # Duration of the webinar.
-    duration: "2 hours"
+    duration: "1 hour"
     # Datetime of the webinar.
     datetime: ""
     # Description of the webinar.
-    description: ""
+    description: |
+        Join Laura Santamaria in this workshop to explore how to use Pulumi's Automation API to work with Pulumi in a programmatic manner.

     # The webinar presenters
     presenters:
-        - name: ""
+        - name: Laura Santamaria
-          role: ""
+          role: Developer Advocate, Pulumi

     # A bullet point list containing what the user will learn during the webinar.
     learn:
-        - ""

-# This section contains the transcript for a video.
-It is optional.
-transcript: |
-    Here is where you would put the transcript for a recorded video.
+        - How to use Pulumi's Automation API.
+        - How to automate infrastructure as code workflows.

 # The right hand side form section.
 form:
-    # GoToWebinar webinar key.
-This key allows us to register people for webinars via the
-    # HubSpot form.
-    gotowebinar_key: ""

     # HubSpot form id.
-    hubspot_form_id: ""
+    hubspot_form_id: "5be001fb-39c4-4f92-af59-11c256190fbe"
 ---